 In commercial applications that involve the direct selling of products by weight, a Legal for Trade balance is required.
 You should check the legal requirements of the country and area in which you are manufacturing the products and where they are sold.
 Most METTLER TOLEDO precision balances are available as Legal for Trade versions.
 Our Legal for Trade precision balances undergo additional testing.
 We can supply precision balances verified as Legal for Trade (/M models).
 However, your local regulations may require that the verification is done by weights and measurement inspectors or authorized service technicians in your area (/A models).
 Local regulations should always be checked prior to making a purchase.

-The Legal for Trade seal gives your customers confidence that the balance mechanism has not be tampered with and the weighing results are true.
+The Legal for Trade seal gives your customers confidence that the balance mechanism has not been tampered with and the weighing results are true.

 Our portfolio of precision balances and precision scales includes several large platform balances.
 The larger weighing pan enables large loads and bulky items to be weighed with ease.
 Our large platform precision balances offer capacities from 10 kg up to 64 kg and 0, 1 and 2 decimal place readabilities (1 g, 0.1 g and 0.01 g).
 Our high-performance precision balances offer 3 decimal place (0.001 g) readability.
 The choice of capacity and readability will depend on your individual application.